-Video cameras may be the antidote to both police violence and violence against police, according to defense lawyers F. Lee Bailey and Janet Johnson who appeared Tuesday on Newsmax TV's
+Video cameras may be the antidote to both police violence and violence against police, say defense lawyers F. Lee Bailey and Janet Johnson, who appeared Tuesday on Newsmax TV's

-"Video in the courtroom is good with the exception of the O.J.
-[Simpson] case which became a circus, but beyond that, it has given the public a chance to see what really happened," said Bailey, who was one of the lawyers representing the footballer acquitted of murdering his wife and her friend in 1994.
+"Video in the courtroom is good, with the exception of the O.J.
+[Simpson] case, which became a circus, but beyond that, it has given the public a chance to see what really happened," said Bailey, who was one of the lawyers representing the football star acquitted of murdering his wife and her friend in 1994.

 Story continues below video.